 This website presents a portfolio of pottery work and information about Peter D’Ascoli, the maker.

 Dr. Peter D’Ascoli’s interests move between art and science.
 He first studied art at Montgomery College, a community college near his hometown of Washington, DC with the intent to pursue architecture.
 Since then, he has continued his art education at the Minneapolis College of Art and Design and Northern Clay Center among other venues.
-Recently, Peter joined MN NICE, an advanced certificate program in ceramics at Northern Clay Center under Ursula Hargens, and he studied glazes with Matt Katz.
-Peter’s work is carried by two galleries, the Waterworks Art Museum and Girl Ran Away with The Spoon, in Miles City, MT.
+Peter joined MN NICE, an advanced certificate program in ceramics at Northern Clay Center under Ursula Hargens, and he studied glazes with Matt Katz.
+Peter’s work has been carried by the Waterworks Art Museum and Girl Ran Away with The Spoon, in Miles City, MT.
+Currently, Peter’s work can be found at Clay@3 Gallery (#170 at the Northrup King Building) in North East Minneapolis and Fresh Eye Gallery in South Minneapolis.

 Peter’s ceramic work includes functional and sculptural pieces that are thrown and hand built.
 The tactility of pottery has always drawn Peter.
 His current work includes functional forms, such as bowls and plates, that one touches every day and sculptural objects that have a formal presence in space.
 While form is central to all his pieces, his current focus is on the surface.
 Peter wants to present work that is approachable and available as well as work with a message even if that message might be enigmatic at times.

-My current dark clay body adds a contrast to the translucent glazes I use.
-The transparent and translucent glazes compliment the underlying surface decoration.
+Dark and light clay body are both used in my work along with stoneware of various types.
+I look for contrasts that can ultimately give balance to a piece.
+Transparent and translucent glazes are used to highlight underlying surface decoration.
 The clay surface includes slips, underglaze, sprigs or carving.
-I use contrast in glazing, pairing exposed clay with glazed surfaces or glossy fluid liner glazes with soft, matte exteriors.
+Exposed clay is contracted with glazed surfaces or glossy fluid liner glazes are contrasted with soft, matte exteriors.

 I find satisfying the thought that bowls and plates I have made sit on a table at a communal gathering.
 There is a connection made, a conversation created, between user(s) and myself and between user and vessel.
 Making pots for me is about generosity, compassion, expression of my inner search, contribution and productivity.
 If touching and seeing my pieces elicits joy and excitement then my efforts are worthwhile.